sweety-jack-of-all/Sweety-Dave/README.md

 Hi there 👋 I'm Sweety Dave
-🚀 Frontend Developer | Aspiring AI Engineer | Lifelong Learner
+🚀 Frontend Developer | Aspiring AI Engineer | Data Management

 I’m a developer passionate about building clean, scalable, and user-friendly applications while exploring how AI can transform everyday development.
 With experience in React.js, AngularJS, Node.js, and GraphQL, I enjoy turning complex problems into simple, elegant solutions.